(adds fresh quotes, details on euro)

 * European stocks in the red, German bund yields fall

 * One-year euro/dollar implied vols rise

 By Anirban Nag

-LONDON, July 17 (Reuters) - The yen hit a five-month high against the euro on Thursday on renewed safe-haven inflows as the West imposed further sanctions against Russia, which weighed on global risk sentiment.
+LONDON, July 17 (Reuters) - The yen hit a five-month high against the euro on Thursday on renewed safe-haven inflows as the West imposed more sanctions on Russia, which weighed on global risk sentiment.

-European stocks started in the red, while safe-haven German bunds were in demand as the United States placed sanctions on some of Russia's most prominent companies including its biggest oil group and largest independent natural gas producer.
+European stocks were in the red while German bunds, another safe haven in times of turmoil, were in demand as the United States slapped sanctions on some major Russia companies including its biggest oil group and largest independent natural gas producer.

-The dollar fell 0.2 percent against the yen to 101.45 yen while the euro weakened to 137.22 yen, its lowest since early February.
-The safe-haven Swiss franc was also firmer, with the dollar down 0.1 percent against the franc at 0.8976 francs.
+The dollar fell 0.25 percent against the yen to 101.41 yen while the euro weakened to 137.185 yen, its lowest since early February.
+The Swiss franc was also firmer, with the dollar down 0.1 percent against the franc at 0.8976 francs.

 "There is a worsening of risk sentiment linked to the events in Russia that is driving up the yen," said Yujiro Goto, currency analyst at Nomura.

 "Also dollar/yen has been rising in the past few days, so we are seeing some unwinding of those positions.
 There should be good support at 101.20 for dollar/yen."

 The yen and Swiss franc are often bought up in times of economic uncertainty and financial market stress.